1. Our commitment to privacy

 safe steps Family Violence Response centre (safe steps) is a state-wide not-for-profit service for women and children experiencing violence and abuse from a partner or ex-partner, another family member or someone close to them. safe steps provides emergency accommodation, a free 24-hour crisis line, outreach services, advocacy, referral, and information and support services to enable women and children to become – and stay – free from violence.

-In respect of potential supporters of our organisation, we collect information so as to allow us to communicate with them, introduce them to our organisation and inform them of the work we do.
+We also collect information about potential supporters of our organisation so as to allow us to communicate with them, introduce them to our organisation and inform them of the work we do.

 We do not use the information in any way other than in the furtherance of our objects and purposes.